 Northern Tanzania includes the world famous Serengeti, Tarangire, Lake Manyara and Mt Kilimanjaro National Parks, as well as the spectacular Ngorongoro Conservation Area.
 In the southeast lies the expansive Selous Game Reserve, and in the West the Katavi, Mahale Mountains, and Gombe Stream National Parks, the latter made famous by the pioneering chimpanzee researcher Jane Goodall.

 Just off the eastern shore lie the white sand beaches of Zanzibar and other pristine Indian Ocean islands.

-Last but not least, in the center of the country is the nation’s largest and most ecologically diverse ecosystem: Ruaha National Park.
+Last but not least, in the center of Tanzania is East Africa’s largest and most ecologically diverse Park: Ruaha National Park.

 While the sheer size of Ruaha is astounding, it’s the diversity of flora and fauna that make it truly unique.
 Ruaha is located in a transition zone, where southern and eastern African species overlap, resulting in an unprecedented variety of plants, mammals and birds.

 Amongst the myriad of wildlife species found in Ruaha are thriving populations of sable and roan antelope, greater and lesser kudu, wild dogs, and all the big cats (Ruaha holds 10% of the world’s lion population.)
 The birdlife is spectacular with 573 species recorded.

 The landscapes of Ruaha vary significantly – from open savannas resembling the Serengeti, to rocky broken hills, to Miombo woodlands in the higher elevations.
 Majestic and ancient baobab trees dominate the habitat.